Naf256/psychology/abnormal psychology-2101/introduction/normality-and-abnormality.md

 is behavior is abnormal if it creates great distress or torment to the person experiencing it.
 Personal distress clearly fits many of the forms of abnormality that is considered in the field of psychology.
-People experiencing anxiety disorder of depression truly suffer greatly.
+People experiencing anxiety disorder or depression truly suffer greatly.
 The psychopaths for example, treats others cold heartedly and may continually violate the law without experiencing any guilt, remorse or anxiety whatsoever.
 And not all form of distress for example, pain of child birth or hunger seem to belong to this field.